Travel guide

 What happens if I run out of data halfway through my trip?

 You can top up or buy a new plan from the app or website at any time, without having to visit a store.
-You receive the new QR instantly by email and stay connected without interruptions.
+You receive the new QR instantly by email and remain connected without interruptions.

 Conclusion